donmarcos2012/donmarcos2012.github.io/_posts/2021-04-25-raspberry_pi_icon_case.markdown

 ---
 ### More room for Raspi

-I recently tried another case for my Raspberry Pi: [52pi-icon][52pi-icon-case] It has active cooling (more on that in the next blog entry), has a little more room than the genuine case and looks like a bonsai tower PC :)
+I recently tried another case for my Raspberry Pi: [52pi Icon case][52pi-icon-case] It has active cooling (more on that in the next blog entry), has a little more room than the genuine case and looks like a bonsai tower PC :)

 It can also be deployed in different positions: flat, or upright in two variants.
 The upright position has an advantage: When the Raspi is vertically aligned it dissipates heat better than when horizontally aligned.